podium-lib/client/README.md

 In this example, the `catch` will be triggered if `bar` encounters an error in the process of retrieving content from the remote.
 If the same happens with `foo` the `catch` will NOT be triggered.

+When a resource is flagged as throwable and it throws an error the error will be an enriched [boom error object](https://github.com/hapijs/boom) with detailed information on what went wrong.